Swearing can be good for communication

 Now as I said at first, I laughed.
 But my second thought was that maybe he is right.

-Could swearing be good for effective communication?
+Could swearing be good for effective communication?re

 My swearing isn’t confined to my social world.
 I swear at work.
 I swear in my public speaking.
 In my workshops.
 And sometimes in my writing.
 Obviously I don’t do it as much as in my private life.
 However, swearing at work hasn’t hindered me.
 In fact it seems to help.
 Many of my colleagues know me as the person who can cut through the BS and get shit done.
 I am valued for my honesty.